-- Partially, from the moment the previous partner decided to exit the partnership.
-In this case, the previous decommitment target does not apply for the new partner.
-While concluding a new contract, a new intermediary target can be set just for that partner, considering the moment when it comes into the partnership.
+- 1. The beneficiary that has withdrawn is replaced by a new beneficiary.
+The new beneficiary shall take over the budget and activities of the withdrawn beneficiary (it is also recommended that it belongs to the same region as the withdrawn beneficiary), either: - Fully, thus taking in the entire budget of the respective partner.
+The exiting partner will have to pay back to the Programme all funds received; - 2.
+Partially, from the moment the previous partner decided to exit the partnership.
 The exiting partner may keep all the funds received, provided the contribution to the project was ensured.
-This partner, however, remains bound by the target at the half period of the implementation (in case the respective partner exits after half of implementation period). - 2.
-Replacement with a new partner which takes over some of the activities, responsibilities, obligations and part of the budget of the withdrawn partner, the rest of the activities, responsibilities, obligations and remaining budget may be distributed over the other beneficiaries, involved initially in the project, on condition the new formed partnership meets the conditions for a cross-border partnership and the eligibility requirements mentioned in the Applicant's Guide, applicable for the respective project. - 3.
-The budget and activities of the withdrawn beneficiary are taken over by the remaining beneficiaries16.
+Replacement with a new partner which takes over some of the activities, responsibilities, obligations and part of the budget of the withdrawn partner, the rest of the activities, responsibilities, obligations and remaining budget may be distributed over the other beneficiaries, involved initially in the project, on condition the new formed partnership meets the conditions for a cross-border partnership and the eligibility requirements mentioned in the Applicant's Guide, applicable for the respective project.

+3. The budget and activities of the withdrawn beneficiary are taken over by the remaining beneficiaries12.

-In any case, the project still needs to prove its cross border character, and beneficiaries from both sides of the border should be involved.
+In any case, the project still needs to prove its cross-border character, and beneficiaries from both sides of the border should be involved.